From the Luberon to the Gorges du Verdon

 Oppedette gorge

 The tiny village of Oppedette, a former Celtic-Ligurian oppidum, is situated to the north-east of the Grand Luberon, between Forcalquier and Apt.
-It sits above spectacular gorges carved out by the Calavon torrent, a small canyon that is among the most beautiful ones in Provence & Côte d’Azur.
+It sits above a spectacular gorge carved out by the Calavon torrent, a small canyon that is among the most beautiful ones in Provence & Côte d’Azur.
 During this short trip, your local guide will first lead you to several beautiful viewpoints over the gorge before taking you down into it, allowing a real exploration.

 Another loop route, about twice longer follows the edges of the cliffs on the western rim to the southern end of the canyon, where a country road bridge spans the stream.